Palladio’s influence on Thomas Jefferson and Classical American Architecture

 The modern Carnevale of Venice, a celebration of costume, exhibition and sweet delicacies like nowhere else, dates from 1979.
 It is the 10-day spectacle of party and disguise prior to the Christian season of Lent.
 Resurrected from a long dormancy to promote tourism, it now entails throngs of people disguising their faces behind decorative masks while others dress in spectacular costumes.

-Marostica from Cherries to Chess
+Marostica: from Magnificent Cherries to a Human-sized Tournament of Chess

 While exiting the main train station, travelers might easily miss a small bridge leading to one of the most fascinating areas of the city.
 As soon as they cross the bridge, enter the narrow and dark corridor and emerge on the other side they will find themselves in the Jewish Ghetto of Venice, the Cannaregio area in which the Jews were forced to live for centuries.

-Baccalà – Norwegian Cod, Venetian Style
+Baccalà – Norwegian Cod, Prepared in a Delicious Venetian Style

-Baccalà – Norwegian Cod, Venetian Style
+Baccalà – Norwegian Cod, Prepared in a Delicious Venetian Style

-Italians and their kindness to strangers
+Italians and their Kindness to Strangers

 Years of travel - many good memories.
 One traveler’s experience with the kindness shown him by strangers